derb12/pybaselines/docs/user_guide/masking/index.rst

-When possible, the supplied mask is used to completely omit the indicated values from the baseline fitting while also allowing estimation of the baseline in the masked regions, for example by setting weights to 0.
-Some methods, however, do not support masking in such a numerically correct way, so by default these methods will raise an error when trying to call them if the ``mask`` property is not None.
-If the :class:`~.Baseline` object is initialized with ``strict_mask=False``, then these methods will use linear interpolation to fill masked regions to indirectly use masking.
+When possible, the supplied mask is used to completely omit the indicated values from the baseline fitting while also allowing estimation of the baseline in the masked regions.
+Some methods, however, do not (currently) support masking in such a numerically correct way, so by default these methods will raise an error when trying to call them if the ``mask`` property is not ``None``.
+If the :class:`~.Baseline` object is initialized with ``strict_mask=False``, then these methods will use linear interpolation to fill masked regions before performing baseline correction, similar to the
+:ref:`No Masking Support <user_guide/masking/index:No Masking Support>` section below.

 The table below indicates all baseline correction methods that currently support masking (i.e. ``strict_mask`` does not need to be set to ``False``).

 .. plot::
    :align: center
-   :context: reset
+   :context: close-figs
    :include-source: False
    :show-source-link: False
    :nofigs: